genepattern/STAR.aligner/README.md

 analysis stage.
 It can optionally detect non-canonical splices and chimeric transcripts.

 Initial wrapper module was developed for use at VIB (http://www.vib.be/).

+The version in this repo has been modified to work in the genepattern/docker-staraligner docker container.